heikowesterburg/heikowesterburg.github.io/content/en/_index.md

           description: |2-
               Responsibilities included:
               * Supervised three psychological experiments, including acquisition of around 400 participants.
-              * Supervised three psychological experiments, both in the laboratory and online, including traversing training for the supervisors.
+              * Supervised three psychological experiments, both in the laboratory and online, including traversing training for trial directors.
               * Prepared study data with around 40,000 IAT reaction time data points for subsequent analyses.
               * Prepared a systematic review in compliance with Open Science, CONSORT and PRISMA criteria.
               * Assisted in and optimized further organizational activities for research and teaching of the working group.